 Smoke inhalation is the number one cause of death related to fires.
 It’s a serious condition that has an incredibly negative impact on your health.

-It happens when you breathe in the products of combustion during a fire, which can either prevent oxygen from getting to your lungs or even poison your body with harmful chemicals.
+It happens when you breathe in the combustion products during a fire, which can either prevent oxygen from getting to your lungs or even poison your body with harmful chemicals.

 What Are the Symptoms?